 Though HSBC is one of the largest banking conglomerates in the world, it is still making it’s way into the markets of Canada.
 It boasts over 50 branches in British Columbia and Ontario.
 It has grown to 20 in Alberta and 13 branches in Quebec, but it may be difficult to locate in smaller cities and provinces.
 HSBC has currency exchange services.

 Smaller airports and banks do not give travellers a lot of options.
-However, the two major airports and the banks you see here can accommodate your needs to exchange American Money for Canadian money.
+However, the two major airports and the banks you see here can accommodate your needs to exchange USD to CAD.